 Use-Case Specific: Cross-account and Kanister configuration

-For two non-federated clusters to share data, we need to create an
+For two non-federated clusters to share data, K10 needs access to an

 object storage bucket (e.g.,